 Advanced Independent Research Application Form

 Advanced Independent Research proposals should be submitted via the link above.
-For Fall 2023, the deadline is Monday March 27th, at 5pm.
+For Fall 2024, the deadline is Monday April 1st, at 5pm.

 NRSC 4999 provides students an opportunity to engage in continued independent research.
 Many students spend both semesters during the senior year engaged in research.
 It is therefore suggested that potential honors thesis candidates try to arrange for research sponsorship no later than the end of their junior year.
 Only Juniors and Seniors can receive honors research credit.
 No student shall be allowed to register for more than 2 NRSC research credits (NRSC 3999 and NRSC 4999).

 In the second semester of research, students are expected to take a leading role in the design and execution of their research project.
 Further, the project should become more targeted towards the completion of a novel research goal.
-Students must submit an application for NRSC 4999 credit no later than one week after the beginning of the semester which includes a one page discussion of the focus of the research.
 Students may not exceed 5.5 c.u. during any semester in which they are receiving NRSC research credit.
 Please note that if students are working in the laboratory for pay, they are not eligible to also receive credit for this work.

 Students should devote approximately 10-12 hours per week to the research which should include a weekly meeting of at least 1 hour with a preceptor or mentor in the lab or research group to discuss the background and organization of the work, and the interpretation of results.